Information from Form 990 filings are an integral part of creating Instrumentl's cultivation capabilities & rich funder insights:

-Where does the data on the 990 Report pages come from?
+Where do the data on the 990 Report pages come from?

 How does Instrumentl use 990 filings and the BMF in the 990 Report Pages?